-We have amended our materiality benchmark during the FY20 audit process.
-In the prior year we adopted 5% of profit before tax as the basis for determining materiality, however following the increased volatility to the statutory profit before tax figure as a result of COVID-19, we have moved to use 0.5% of net assets as our materiality benchmark.
+Significant We have amended our materiality benchmark changes in during the FY20 audit process.
+In the prior year our approach we adopted 5% of profit before tax as the basis for determining materiality, however following the increased volatility to the statutory profit before tax figure as a result of COVID-19, we have moved to use 0.5% of net assets as our materiality benchmark.
+Net assets has been use before tax figure as a result of COVID-19, we have moved to use 0.5% of net assets as our materiality benchmark.
 Net assets has been used due to it being a more stable basis on which to determine materiality going forwards and furthermore it is a relevant benchmark to users of the financial statements and the company's regulators.